-Estimation of uncertainity relating to COVID - 19 Outbreak
+23 Estimation of uncertainity relating to COVID - 19 Outbreak

-The Company, based on internal & external sources of information, has assessed that as a result of Covid-19 outbreak, there is no significant financial impact on the financial statements for the year ended March 31, 2022 as at the date of approval of these financial statements.
+The Company, based on internal & external sources of information, has assessed that as a result of Covid-19 outbreak,in the preparation of financial statements including the recoverability of carrying amounts of financial and non-financial assets.
+In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of the COVID-19 pandemic, there is no significant financial impact on the financial statements for the year ended March 31, 2022 as at the date of approval of these financial statements.
 Due to the nature of the pandemic, the Company will continue to monitor developments to Identify significant uncertainties in future periods, if any.

-Figures for the previous year are re-classified/ re-arranged/ re-grouped, wherever necessary to be in conformity with the figures of the current year's classification/ disclosure.
+24 Figures for the previous year are re-classified/ re-arranged/ re-grouped, wherever necessary to be in conformity with the figures of the current year's classification/ disclosure.